DMTGallery/dmt-gallery-artwork-example/README.md

     // Starts artwork initialization.
     function setup() {
-        if (inscriptionIdNotInjected) {
+        if (blockNumberNotInjected) {
-            // Dmt-mint inscription id is not injected, just show the error page.
-            // setupArtwork(id), which is the entry point of the artwork, will not be invoked.
-            // But if the user clicks "Generate" on the error page, it will invoke setupArtwork(null). showDmtMintNotInjectedPage();
+            // Block of a dmt-mint json hasn't been injected into the script, communicate it to the user. showDmtMintNotInjectedPage();
         } else {
-            // DMT mint json inscription id has been injected into the script!
+            // Block of a dmt-mint json has been injected into the script, we can start loading the artwork. setupArtwork(injectedMintBlockNumber);
-            // It means we can invoke setupArtwork() right away, providing the id. setupArtwork(injectedMintInscriptionId);
-            // After initializing the artwork we remove the redundant error pages from DOM. removeDmtMintNotInjectedPage();
+            removeDmtMintNotInjectedPage();
             removeNoRecursionSupportPage();
         }
     }

-    // The entry point into the "artwork" code. async function setupArtwork(injectedMintInscriptionId) {
+    // The entry point into the "artwork" code. async function setupArtwork(blockNumber) {
         // Get the block, which we should use as "seed" for the artwork. let seedBlockData = null;
         try {
-            if (injectedMintInscriptionId == null) {
+            if (blockNumber == null) {
-                // If mint inscription id hasn't been injected, this is not a mint, the user has launched
+                // If mint block number hasn't been injected, this is not a mint, the user has launched
                 // your artwork directly and clicked "Generate" from the error page to render from a random block. seedBlockData = await loadRandomBlockData();
             } else {
                 // This is a valid mint, which has to render a specific block.
-                // Get the block data of this mint using the injected dmt-mint inscription id. seedBlockData = await loadDmtMintBlockData(injectedMintInscriptionId);
+                // Get the block data of this mint using the injected dmt-mint block number. seedBlockData = await loadBlockData(blockNumber);
             }
         } catch (e) {
             // Methods, that load block data, talk to Bitcoin.